 - Defense Sexual Assault Incident Database Updates Involving the Replacement of Lost Forms, Retaliation Reporting, and Electronic File Locker (498 MB)

-This memo addresses several initiatives designed to improve victim support: replacement of lost forms, retaliation reporting, and an electronic File Locker.
+This memorandum addresses several initiatives designed to improve victim support: replacement of lost forms, retaliation reporting, and an electronic File Locker.

-This memo directs measures to strengthen sexual assault prevention programs in support of command climate requirements.
+This memorandum directs measures to strengthen sexual assault prevention programs in support of command climate requirements.

 - Clarifying Guidance to Military Discharge Review Boards and Boards for Correction of Military/Naval Records Considering Requests by Veterans for Modification of their Discharge Due to Mental Health Conditions, Sexual Assault, or Sexual Harassment (408 KB)